 The Pole Green – Meadowbridge EDZ represents a strategic area for business development.
 Adoption of the Meadowbridge Small Area Plan by the Board of Supervisors in 1998 reserved a significant portion of this area for future office and other business uses.
-The EDZ is anchored by Bon Secours Memorial Regional Medical Center (MRMC), which has recently completed a $30.7 million expansion.
-MRMC has exceeded its growth projections each year since it was opened in 1998 and has significant expansion plans programmed over the next three to five years.
+The EDZ is anchored by Bon Secours Memorial Regional Medical Center (MRMC) which has exceeded its growth projections each year since it was opened in 1998 and has significant expansion plans programmed over the next three to five years.
 The Bell Creek Business Park provides 170 acres of retail and business uses located east of Interstate 295.
 Bell Creek is part of a mixed use development with 550 dwelling units, a grocery-anchored retail center, and medical and other office uses.
+Pole Green Commerce Center is a new development which will house the ABC Headquarters and Warehouse facility, as well as other commercial and industrial spaces.
 Future potential development in this EDZ could include several mixed use projects, which would contain significant office and retail components.

 The County rezoned the Brooks Site at the northeast quadrant of the I-295/Creighton Road interchange to M-1, limited industrial in 1995.
 Adjacent parcels, not included in the original rezoning of this property, appear to have development potential and efforts should be made to include them in the same zoning district as the original property.
 Parcels on the west side of the I-295/Creighton Road interchange contain a mixture of zoning, with the parcel fronting on Creighton Road zoned A-1.
 Measures were initiated to encourage rezoning the entire area for industrial/commercial use in conformance with the Comprehensive Plan so that the parcels can be effectively marketed.
 The Department of Public Utilities has designed the sewer extension to this area as part of the County’s capital improvements program.